 You can find your nearest CAPLE-certified testing centre here or IEFP centre here.
 There are around 100 testing centres in more than 35 countries worldwide.
 Obviously, there are a number of testing centres in Portugal.

 A2 (or CIPLE) exams take place every few months and are much more frequent than other levels.
-You can find the next test date here.
+You can find the next test date here or register here.

 Currently the exam costs €72.
 Payment is normally made by Multibanco or bank transfer, so it’s a good idea to allow at least a day for the payment to process.